 At $301 per credit hour, this is an affordable degree for those looking to gain invaluable skills and knowledge in preparation for a computer-related career.
 In addition to normal coursework, students are given research opportunities in data mining, artificial intelligence, network security, high performance computing, cryptography, and parallel computing.
 Coursework at Dakota State includes advanced level classes in computer development that are often part of a graduate level course.
 Additionally, this program qualifies for Dakota State’s Fast Track program, which mean you could earn one year of a graduate degree as you finish your bachelor’s degree.

 Colorado Tech (Master’s): Available online, Colorado Technical University’s M.S. in Computer Science involves 24 hours worth of core classes, 20 hours of concentration on your chosen credits, and 4 hours of Computer Science Capstone, all of which earn you a total of 48 credits.
-The program has been specifically designed to help computer scientists to advance their careers, which is why it focuses on software system processes, computer system architecture, and networking and operating systems.

 At the heart of this Bachelor of Science program is the foundation of computer science practices, theories, and concepts.
 These include system engineering methods, analysis and design of algorithms, and modern operating systems.
 And if you’re keen to specialize in a specific topic, the areas of concentration offered by CTU are software engineering, computer systems security, general computer science, and database systems.
 And, to finish it all off in style, the last quarter of the program sees you putting your newfound skills to the test by applying them in a software development, networking, or computer science scenario.